 Fractures and Luxations

 Sedation or a twitch can be used to aid restraint for the examination.
-For sedation, an α2-agonist such as xylazine or detomidine can be used.
-Because α2-agonists often cause the horse to lean forward, which may increase the weight on an injured forelimb or decrease the ability to manipulate the limb, the minimal effective dose is preferred to reduce ataxia.
-However, up to double the standard dose regimen may be required to achieve effective sedation after maximal exercise or if the horse is excited.
-Butorphanol may be used for horses not well controlled by α2-agonists alone.
+For sedation, an alpha2-agonist such as xylazine or detomidine can be used.
+Because alpha2-agonists often cause the horse to lean forward, which may increase the weight on an injured forelimb or decrease the ability to manipulate the limb, the minimal effective dose is preferred to reduce ataxia.
+However, a higher dose may be required to achieve effective sedation after maximal exercise, or if the horse is excited.
+Butorphanol may be used to supplement the sedation protocol for horses not well controlled by alpha2-agonists alone.
 Acepromazine should be reserved for euvolemic horses because of its hypotensive effects.
 If the horse is recumbent and a serious injury is suspected, general anesthesia can be safely induced using sedation with xylazine followed by induction with ketamine and diazepam or tiletamine-zolazepam.

 For limb stabilization, it is useful to divide the limbs into four levels, which help define the method of coaptation.
 Level 1 injuries involve the distal metacarpus/metatarsus and phalanges and include the fetlock joint and extensor and flexor tendon injuries located at the level of the metacarpus and metatarsus.
 Level 2 injuries involve the mid-metacarpus to distal radius, the carpal joint, and the mid- to proximal metatarsus.
 Level 3 injuries involve the mid- to proximal radius in the forelimb or the tarsus and tibia in the hindlimb.
 Level 4 injuries are noted in the forelimb proximal to and including the elbow joint, or in the hindlimb proximal to and including the stifle joint.

 Direct visualization of the fractured bone